harrychien1311/starter-hugo-academic/content/project/optimizing-resource-scaling-for-network-slicing-through-deep-learning-based-forecasting/index.md

   focal_point: Smart
   preview_only: false
 ---
-Network slicing is a key technology in 5G and beyond networks to meet the diverse requirements of various applications.
+1. Summary of the project: Network slicing is a key technology in 5G and beyond networks to meet the diverse requirements of various applications.
 The resource usage forecasting in network slicing plays an important role in helping network operators scale network slices up and down accurately and timely to avoid Service Level Agreement (SLA) violations signed with network tenants.

 Therefore, we propose some modern forecasting algorithms utilizing multivariate time series data to predict the future resource usage of virtual machines (VMs) in network slices.